My First Visit to the Sunset Marquis Hotel – A West Hollywood Icon

 Most hotels have a certain grandeur upon entrance, which, as with other things in life, is often disappointing as one pushes further.
 The Sunset Marquis immediately proves its uniqueness with its unpretentious introduction.
 The cozy lobby is the perfect opener to the luxury, space, and novelties within.
 I thought, “It’s like a Bob Dylan song!”
 In its relaxed understatement, I immediately felt at home, while the hotel reminded me that nothing “cool” is every proving its coolness.
 I think Joe Strummer would agree!

 Upon direction from the lovely, smiling hotel concierge, I waltzed past the first pool (yes, the first), “under the bridge,” as directed, and into a lush, unreasonably spacious garden.
 Trickling stream, cobbled path, foliage, and flowers were the heralds of Cavatina: Sunset Marquis’s chic restaurant nestled in this hidden Eden.

 The warm air pleasantly billowed and breezed around my lunch companion and me.
-I satisfied my nearly insatiable appetite with delectable food and enjoyed fabulous company, while gazing up at the magnificent Timothy White print of Aretha Franklin in a billowing, luminous yellow gown on the grounds of what appears to be Versailles with a grand Steinway piano waiting for her in the background.
+I satiated my nearly insatiable appetite with delectable food and enjoyed fabulous company, while gazing up at the magnificent Timothy White print of Aretha Franklin in a gargantuan studded, yellow gown on the grounds of what appears to be Versailles, with a grand Steinway piano waiting for her in the background.
 Ultimate Hollywood lunching.